kgnzt/polyseerio-nodejs/README.md

 ## Usage

-This SDK allows for direct platform interactions as well providing a configurable agent that enables immediate integration.
+This SDK enables direct platform interactions and also provides a configurable agent that can be used for immediate integration.

-Example: (SDK with Agent)
+Example: (SDK using Agent)

     const polyseerio = require('polyseerio'),
           config     = require('./poly.json');